 Stephen M. Phillips

-NRCA general counsel, senior partner at Hendrick Phillips Salzman & Siegel
+Senior partner at Hendrick Phillips Salzman & Siegel

 Stephen M. Phillips is a senior partner at the firm.
 Mr. Phillips’ practice focuses on legal issues pertaining to the construction industry and particularly the commercial roofing industry.
 He has gained national recognition concerning legal issues affecting the roofing industry.
 For over 35 years, he has been representing parties in commercial roofing matters.
-For the past 30 years, he has served as general counsel to the National Roofing Contractors Association and was one of the founders and also serves as counsel to the National Roofing Legal Resource Center, based in Chicago, Illinois.

 Mr. Phillips has written and spoken extensively regarding construction law topics and construction litigation, particularly regarding the commercial roofing industry.
 He was the principal author of the warranty section of the Commercial Low-Slope Roofing Materials Guide and the Residential Steep-Slope Roofing Materials Guide, published by the National Roofing Contractors Association and the OSHA Citation Defense Manual published by the National Roofing Legal Resource Center.
 He is the author of "Liabilities of Parties Engaged in Re-roofing Construction Projects,” published as part of the Proceedings of the Low-Slope Re-roofing Workshop, Oak Ridge National Laboratory and the co-author of "Roofing Systems," published by the American Bar Association, Forum Committee on the Construction Industry, for a program on Construction Technology for Lawyers.
 He has published articles on numerous construction topics such as insurance coverage applicable to construction disputes, measuring damages when there is defective construction, construction contracts, liquidated damages, mold claims, proprietary specifications, bid mistakes, anti-indemnity statutes, building code violations, bidder responsibility and bid responsiveness and the Spearin doctrine.